 How to integrate Labeljoy into your data management software

-1 – The basics: a print shortcut
+1 – The basics: print shortcut

-Now go to the desktop, right click on an empty area and select Paste shortcut:
+Now go to the desktop, right-click on an empty area and select Paste shortcut:

-Right click the newly created shortcut and select Properties:
+Right-click on the newly created shortcut and select Properties:

 This is how the shortcut properties window should look like:

-“C:\Program files\LabelJoy\Labeljoy5.exe” /P “C:\Users\Henry\Desktop\My label.lpa”
+“C:\Program files\Labeljoy\Labeljoy5.exe” /P “C:\Users\Henry\Desktop\My label.lpa”

-2 – Printing data connected labels
+2 – Printing labels with data connections

-This option enables you to always print labels with the latest data available.
+This option enables you to print labels with the latest data available.
 So if the print shortcut we created earlier points to a data connected – auto updating Labeljoy file, all you have to do is click it when new data is available for printing.

-3 – Excel integration using VBA
+3 – Excel integration with VBA

-We’ll assume that both files are located under the root directory of the C drive, C:\.
+We assume that both files are located under the root directory of the C drive, C:\.

 Download this file